swiss365/infra_swiss365/README.md

 ## Example Ansible playbook

-You can automate software installation across all servers with Ansible.
-A sample playbook is provided in the `ansible/` directory.
-It installs and starts Nginx on each host:
+After provisioning the servers you can automate the operating system setup via Ansible.
+The playbook in `ansible/site.yml` configures each host based on its
+role:

+- **control** – installs Docker for Proxmox/Docker management
+- **workspace** – installs Wine for application hosting
+- **desktop_pool** – installs `xrdp` for virtual desktop access
+- **guac_lb** – installs Nginx and deploys a simple reverse proxy configuration for the Guacamole load balancer

+Run the playbook from the `ansible` directory using the same SSH key that was uploaded to Hetzner Cloud:

 ```bash
 cd ansible
 ansible-playbook site.yml -u root --private-key /path/to/private_key
 ```

-Edit `ansible/inventory.yml` if the server IPs differ from the Terraform outputs.
+Adjust `ansible/inventory.yml` if the IP addresses differ from the Terraform outputs.
+Any service credentials generated during the playbook run (for example Docker registry passwords) should be captured from the Ansible output and stored securely for each customer.